jhdoak/Simon/README.md

 ## Overview

 This is what I developed for the first project in General Assembly's Web Development Immersive.
-I chose to do the Simon project because I felt I had some basic ideas on how I could put it together but knew it would challenge me at the same time.
+I chose to do the Simon project because I felt I had some basic ideas for implementation but knew it would challenge me at the same time.

 ## Technologies Used